 Our Board has four standing committees.
 They are the Audit Committee, the Compensation Committee, the Governance/Nominating Committee and the Industry, Regulatory and Consumer Awareness (IRCA) Committee.
 The Board reviews and determines the membership of the committees at least annually, with input from the Governance/Nominating Committee.
-The following table sets forth the current membership of the committees:
+The current membership of the committees is set forth in the table below.
+At its meeting on March 9, 2021, the Board of Directors made the following committee appointments effective as of May 1, 2021: Mr. Welch was added to the Compensation Committee; and Mr. Mendel was designated the Chairperson of the Compensation Committee to replace Mr. O'Brien who is not standing for re-election to the Board in May 2021.